 In the past year, Lakeway CASA of Grainger, Hamblen, Jefferson and Sevier Counties has served over 200 children.
 Our volunteers advocate for one to two family groups at a time to ensure quality advocacy.
-We are made up of over fifty committed child advocate volunteers, ten board members, and a staff of one full-time Executive Director, full-time Volunteer Services Director, and one full-time Volunteer Coordinator.
+We are made up of over fifty committed child advocate volunteers, ten board members, and a staff of one full-time Executive Director, three Advocate Coordinators and a Recruitment and Training Coordinator.
 Lakeway CASA conducts investigations and interviews that the courts do not have the resources to conduct, serves as a trusted friend to the child, and expedites the child’s placement in a safe and loving home.
 Without CASA, court proceedings are often postponed needlessly because investigations are not complete and important details that are critical to the child’s healing and well-being can be overlooked.

 Lakeway CASA is a non-profit , 501c3 agency.
-Lakeway CASA serves children ages birth to 18 years old in Grainger, Hamblen, Jefferson, and Sevier Counties.
+Lakeway CASA serves children ages birth to 18 years old in Grainger, Hamblen, Jefferson, and Sevier County.

 EXECUTIVE DIRECTOR: Kelley Williams

 Kelley Williams was named Executive Director of Lakeway CASA on September 30, 2019.
 Kelley comes from a nonprofit management background where she worked with women and children experiencing homelessness and domestic violence.
 Touched by the stories she encountered, Kelley was inspired to be instrumental in creating an affordable housing program and establishing a new rapid rehousing program for Northern Illinois families in need.

 Her compassion for children experiencing trauma drew her to CASA and she looks forward to making an impact through her work in Hamblen, Jefferson and Sevier Counties.
 In addition to her extensive experience working with families in crisis, Kelley is also proficient in nonprofit program services, volunteer coordination, grants and marketing.